Blockstream/satellite/doc/antenna-pointing.md

 Alternatively, you can try to point the antenna using a satellite finder.
 This approach is generally more useful for the TBS5927 and S400 receivers.
-In contrast, for SDR-based receivers, the [SDR signal visualization tools](#pointing-with-an-sdr-based-receiver) are generally sufficient for pointing.
+In contrast, for SDR-based receivers, the [SDR signal visualization tools](#pointing-with-an-sdr-based-receiver) are usually sufficient for pointing.
 Refer to the instructions in the [satellite finder section](#pointing-with-a-satellite-finder).

 ## Optimize the SNR

 After the initial antenna pointing, we recommend experimenting with the pointing until you achieve your maximum SNR.
+The SNR level should be at least 2.23 dB.
+However, we recommend trying to reach an SNR of 8 dB or higher in clear sky conditions.

+The SNR exceeding the minimum level determines the so-called link margin.
+For example, if your receiver operates at 8.2 dB, it has a 6 dB margin relative to the minimum SNR of roughly 2.2 dB.
+This margin means that your receiver can tolerate up to 6 dB signal attenuation in case of bad weather (such as rain).

 If your receiver is already locked, try gentle adjustments around the current position and observe the SNR on the console.
 Stop once you find the pointing that achieves the best SNR.

-This pointing optimization is beneficial for margin.
-For example, if your receiver operates at 8.2 dB, it has a 6 dB margin relative to the minimum SNR of approximately 2.2 dB.
-This link margin means that your receiver can tolerate up to 6 dB signal attenuation in case of bad weather.

 ## Next Steps

-Well done.
-Your receiver is properly set-up!
-Now, you are ready to run the Bitcoin Satellite application receiving data via the Blockstream Satellite Network.
+Well done!
+You are now ready to run the Bitcoin Satellite application receiving data via the Blockstream Satellite Network.
 Please refer to the [Bitcoin Satellite guide](bitcoin.md) for further instructions.

 ## Further Information